energietransitie/twomes-p1-gateway-firmware/README.md

 To deploy the firmware, in addition to the [generic prerequisites for deploying Twomes firmware](https://github.com/energietransitie/twomes-generic-esp-firmware#prerequisites), you need:
 * a 3.3V TTL-USB Serial Port Adapter (e.g. [FT232RL](https://www.tinytronics.nl/shop/en/communication-and-signals/usb/ft232rl-3.3v-5v-ttl-usb-serial-port-adapter), CP210x, etc..), including the cable to connect ths adapter to a free USB port on your computer (a USB to miniUSB cable in the case of a [FT232RL](https://www.tinytronics.nl/shop/en/communication-and-signals/usb/ft232rl-3.3v-5v-ttl-usb-serial-port-adapter));
 * (optional: more stable) Supply 5V DC power to the device via the micro-USB jack of the device.
-* Find a row of 6 holes holes (next to the ESP32 on the PCB of the  P1 Gateway), find the `GND` pin (see  bottom of the PCB), alighn the 6 pins of the serial port adapter such that `GND` and other pins match; then connect the serial port adapter to your computer and connect the 6 pins of the serial port adapter to the 6 holes on the PCB.
+* Find a row of 6 holes holes (next to the ESP32 on the PCB of the  P1 Gateway), find the `GND` pin (see  bottom of the PCB), align the 6 pins of the serial port adapter such that `GND` and other pins match; then connect the serial port adapter to your computer and connect the 6 pins of the serial port adapter to the 6 holes on the PCB.

 ### Device preparation step 1: Uploading firmware